dalibo/emaj/docs/en/webUsage.rst

 Next, the environment integrity is checked; the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.

-The page ends with a list of the extension parameters value, be they present in the *emaj_param table* or set to their default value.
+The page ends with the list of all extension parameters.

 Two buttons allow to export and import parameters configurations to or from a local file.